Order-Optimal Sequential 1-Bit Mean Estimation in General Tail Regimes: Variations and Refinements

 \subsection{Unknown Target Accuracy}

-Our estimator as described in Section~\ref{sec: algorithm} takes the target accuracy $\epsilon$ as an input and consumes a bounded number of samples.
-Conversely, if a fixed sampling budget $n$ is pre-specified, one can invert the sample complexity bound in~\eqref{eq: scaling law of n} to determine the best achievable target accuracy $\epsilon^* = \epsilon(n, k, \delta, \lambda, \sigma)$.
-Running the estimator with this parameter naturally yields an $\epsilon^*$-accurate estimate while respecting the budget $n$.
+Our estimator as described in Section~\ref{sec: algorithm} takes the target accuracy $\eps$ as an input and consumes a bounded number of samples.
+Conversely, if a fixed sampling budget $n$ is pre-specified, one can invert the sample complexity bound in~\eqref{eq: scaling law of n} to determine the best achievable target accuracy.
+Running the estimator with this parameter naturally yields an estimate at the corresponding oracle accuracy while respecting the budget.

-We now consider the ``anytime'' estimation scenario where the true sample budget $n_{\text{true}}$ is not pre-specified in advance (e.g., due to dynamic client dropouts or uncertain communication horizons), but the other parameters $k$, $\delta$, $\lambda$, and~$\sigma$ remain known.
-In this setting, the algorithm cannot pre-compute the optimal oracle accuracy $\epsilon^*$.
-A naive approach of guessing a target accuracy $\eps_\text{guess}$ is brittle: a conservative guess that is too large yields an unnecessarily coarse estimate, while an overly optimistic guess exhausts the budget prematurely without forming a valid estimate.